ShawnShiSS/machine-learning-applications/README.md

 # Machine Learning Applications
-A collection of real-world machine learning web applications built with ML.NET, ASP.NET Core, Azure Cosmos DB, and React.
+A collection of web API endpoints featuring machine learning, built with ML.NET, ASP.NET Core, Azure Cosmos DB.

 # Goal
 The goal is to provide a starting point to build new machine learning applications or features.